-Note on cell phones: if you are visiting and have an unlocked device, you can purchase a pre-paid SIM card there from one of the local companies (MEO, Vodafone or NOS) right at the airport kiosks or at their retail stores.
-Choose from data only packages or data + calls.
-Cell phone coverage is pretty good, but if you will be using data for navigation, I suggest you download the Google maps for offline use (before you go or using Wi-Fi, where available), as you may run into areas of spotty coverage in more remote regions.
+Note on cell phones: For unlocked devices, pre-paid SIM cards are available from one of the local companies (MEO, Vodafone or NOS) right at the airport kiosks or at any of their retail stores, with a choice of data only packages or data + calls.
+Cell phone coverage is pretty good, but if using data for navigation, I suggest downloading the Google maps for offline use (before getting there or using Wi-Fi, where available), as areas of spotty coverage are possible in more remote regions.